-Acknowledgements: I am indebted to Richard Dawid, James Ladyman, Sören Häggqvist and Karim Thébault for helpful discussions and comments on the paper.
+Acknowledgements I am indebted to Richard Dawid, James Ladyman, Sören Häggqvist, Karim Thébault, and two anonymous reviewers for helpful discussions and comments on the paper.
 I'm also very grateful to audiences in Stockholm, Bristol, and Trondheim for feedback on earlier drafts.
 Part of this research was made possible by a generous seed grant from the John Templeton Foundation (grant number 61048).